IrekRomaniuk/terraform-provider-ALTEON/docs/resources/alteon_real_server.md

 ## Argument Reference

-- `Index` - String, the real server number,
+- `Index` - String, the real server number/name,

 - `IpAddr` - IPAddress, IP address of the real server identified by the instance of * slbRealServerIndex.

-- `Weight` - integer, the server weight.
+- `Weight` - integer, default 1, the server weight.

-- `MaxConns` - integer, the maximum number of connections that are allowed.
+- `MaxConns` - integer,  default 10, the maximum number of connections that are allowed.

 - `TimeOut` - integer, the maximum number of minutes an inactive connection remains open.